Additive structures imply more distances in $\mathbb{F}_q^d$: Open problems

 \begin{problem} For $E\subset \mathbb{F}_q^d$ and an integer $k\ge 3$, define

 Determine the smallest exponent \(\alpha=\alpha(d,4,s)\) such that for every \((4,s)\)–Salem set \(E\subseteq\F_q^d\) with \(|E|\gg q^{\alpha}\), one has \(|\Delta_k(E)|\gg q\). \end{problem}

-{\bf Acknowledgement.} D. Koh was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NO. RS-2023-00249597).
+{\bf Acknowledgement.} D. Cheong was supported by the research year program of Chungbuk National University in 2025 D. Koh was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NO. RS-2023-00249597).
 D. T. Tran was supported by the research project QG.25.02 of Vietnam National University, Hanoi.
 He also would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for the hospitality and for the excellent working condition.